Stencyl/stencylpedia/chapter-11/publishing.md

 * Answer **NO** if your game has no ads, besides iAds.

 * Answer **YES** if your game has any ads besides iAds.
-If your game gets rejected, send a link to a YouTube video demonstrating that the ads do work.
+If your game gets rejected, send a link to a YouTube video demonstrating that the ads work.

 #### Launch Application Loader from Xcode